Can an LLM Learn Preferences from Choice Data?: Prompts

-\textbf{GPT personalized recommendation.} The following are sample screenshots of the prompts for generating the ``GPT-PR'' dataset.
-The purpose of providing the screenshots is to present (i) that GPT provided 25 pairs of sample choices in table format and (ii) that it provides 25 rounds of recommendations in a single answer.
+\textbf{GPT personalized recommendation.} The following screenshots illustrate the prompts used to generate the GPT recommendation dataset and the corresponding responses.
+In each API call, GPT receives 25 sample choice pairs and returns recommendations for 25 rounds in a single answer.